 Profiles:

-Based on the “tier”, the profile lets an organization pinpoint its current level of risk tolerance and prioritize security controls and risk mitigation tactics.
-This section is designed to help an organization grow by comparing its current profile with target profiles, helping you determine how to allocate budget and employee resources to improve cybersecurity practices over time.
+Based on the tier, the profile lets an organization pinpoint its current level of risk tolerance and prioritize security controls and risk mitigation tactics.
+This section is designed to help an organization grow by comparing its current profile with target profiles, helping your organization determine how to allocate budget and employee resources to improve cybersecurity safeguards over time.

 What Is ISO 27001?

-ISO is a non-governmental organization (NGO) operating in Geneva, Switzerland that has released over 22,600 standards across a variety of industries since its inception in 1954.
+ISO is a non-governmental organization operating in Geneva, Switzerland, that has released over 22,600 international standards across a variety of industries since its inception in 1954.
 Their 27000 family of standards is one of their most popular, covering a wide range of controls related to IT security risk management.
 ISO 27001 presents a framework for developing and implementing information security management systems (ISMS).
-The ISO/IEC 27000 family was originally released in 2005, was substantially updated in 2013, and, like the NIST CSF, was updated most recently in 2018.
+The ISO/IEC 27001 standard was originally released in 2005, then substantially updated in 2013, and, like the NIST CSF, was updated most recently in 2018.
 The 27000 family of standards is often integrated with the ISO 9000 family of standards for Quality Management Systems (QMS).

 What Is ISO 27001 Used For?

-ISO 27001 is designed to help an organization systematize cybersecurity controls that they may have developed to cover particular situations or compliance needs into full-fledged information security management systems (ISMS).
+ISO 27001 is designed to help an organization operationalize cybersecurity controls they may have developed to cover particular situations or compliance needs into full-fledged information security management systems (ISMS) and security controls.
+It is best suited for organizations that have already put in place an infosec program, and want to take it to the next level.
 It is also possible to achieve official ISO 27001 certification through a third-party auditor.
-Like NIST CSF, ISO 27001 doesn’t promote specific processes or products, but its framework offers more detail than NIST on security controls, working hand-in-hand with the 2019 ISO/IEC TS 27008 updates on new cybersecurity threats.
-An operationally mature organization which has already, for example, achieved compliance or certification with ISO 9001, may be ready to tackle ISO 27001.
+This certification can be shown to partners, customers, and other stakeholders to demonstrate the company’s dedication to security and compliance.
+Like NIST CSF, ISO 27001 doesn’t promote specific technologies or products, and can be applied to organizations in any industry of any size, even startups.
+An operationally mature organization that has already, for example, achieved compliance or certification with ISO 9001, may be ready to tackle ISO 27001.

 What Are the Commonalities Between ISO and NIST?

 In comparing NIST CSF vs ISO 27001, both offer robust frameworks for cybersecurity risk management.
-An organization seeking to become compliant to ISO 27001 standards and implement the NIST CSF framework will find them easy to integrate.
-Their control measures are similar and the definitions and codes are fairly transferable across frameworks.
-Both frameworks offer simple vocabulary that allow you to communicate clearly about cybersecurity issues across multidisciplinary teams and with external stakeholders.
+An organization seeking to become compliant with ISO 27001 standards and implement the NIST CSF framework will find them easy to integrate.
+Their control measures are similar, and the definitions and codes are fairly transferable across frameworks.
+Both frameworks offer a simple vocabulary that allows you to communicate clearly about cybersecurity issues across multidisciplinary teams and with external stakeholders.
+They are produced by reputable standards organizations, and updated to match external trends.

-When it comes to NIST CSF vs ISO 27001, there are a few key differences, including risk maturity, certification, and cost.
+When it comes to NIST CSF and ISO 27001, there are a few key differences, including risk maturity, certification, and cost.

 Risk Maturity

-ISO 27001 is a good choice for operationally mature organizations seeking certification and NIST CSF may be best for organizations who are in the first stages of developing a cybersecurity risk management plan or attempting to mitigate prior failures or data breaches.
+ISO 27001 is a good choice for operationally mature organizations seeking certification, while the NIST CSF may be best for organizations that are in the first stages of developing a cybersecurity risk management plan or attempting to mitigate prior failures or data breaches.
+While ISO 27001 does not have maturity tiers, the NIST CSF provides four implementation tiers that illustrate an organization’s security maturity based on adherence to NIST’s guidance.
+Companies seeking to evaluate their security performance against industry benchmarks and elevate the maturity of their cybersecurity risk programs can use NIST’s tiers to target higher levels of implementation.

 Certification

-ISO 27001 offers globally-recognized certification via third-party audit that can be costly, but can enhance your organization’s reputation as a business that stakeholders can trust.
+ISO 27001 offers globally recognized certification via third-party audit that can be costly but can enhance your organization’s reputation as a business that stakeholders can trust.
 NIST CSF does not offer such certification.
+ISO 27001 is a popular international certification that can pave the way for partnerships and lucrative sales deals, making it an ideal standard for companies that do business around the world.
+ISO 27001 has many similarities to SOC 2, and they can have similar audit scopes.

 Cost

-The NIST CSF is available free of charge, while the ISO 27001 charges to access their documentation — another reason an upstart might want to initiate their cybersecurity risk management program with NIST CSF and then make a bigger investment in the process as they scale with ISO 27001.
+The NIST CSF is available free of charge, while ISO 27001 charges to access their documentation—another reason an upstart might want to initiate their cybersecurity risk management program with the NIST CSF and then make a bigger investment in the process as they scale with ISO 27001.

 NIST vs ISO: Which One Is Right for My Business?

-The two frameworks can be integrated as your organization matures — following the NIST CSF framework can be a useful precursor to your ISO 27001 certification journey.
-NIST CSF offers growing organizations a way to first structure their IS risk assessments.
+The two frameworks can be integrated as your organization matures—following the NIST CSF framework can be a useful precursor to your ISO 27001 certification journey.
+The NIST CSF offers growing organizations a way to structure their first cybersecurity risk assessments.
 If you already have these structures in place, you might consider going straight for ISO security and compliance certifications.
-Regardless of whether you’re starting with NIST CSFor growing with ISO 27001, a proactive and efficient information security management system benefits from the right software.
-AuditBoard stands ready to help — get started with our compliance management software today.
+Regardless of whether you’re starting with NIST CSF or growing with ISO 27001, a proactive and efficient information security management system benefits from the right software.
+AuditBoard stands ready to help— get started with our compliance management software today.